Lewis Ponds

 Resources

-The current Mineral Resource Estimate was announced on 2 February 2021.
-Mineral Resource Estimates have previously been reported in 2005, 2016 and 2019.
+The current Mineral Resource Estimate was announced on 15 December 2025.
+Mineral Resource Estimates have previously been reported in 2005, 2016, 2019, 2021, and August 2025.

 The Lewis Ponds area was an active mining centre from around 1884 till the 1920s.
 The workings were centred around two major areas; Main Zone (also called Spicers Mine) and Tom’s Zone.
 Main Zone was actually the site of a smelter and an adjacent limestone quarry – postulated to be a flux source.
 Spicers Mine was reported to have produced around 6000 t of ore at 6.7% lead and 187 g/t silver (Rowe, 1999).
 Tom’s Zone was reportedly a pyrite mine and was in operation from 1913 to 1921.